 The Chamber meets on a quarterly and at these meetings members are invited to contribute to debate and bring items to the table for discussion.

 We offer to our members, the facility to have their business listed on our website along with a link to their website.
-And for members who do not have a website, we offer the facility to have this set up on very favourable terms through our website designer, Broadbiz Web Services Ltd.
+For members who do not have a website, we offer the facility to have this set up on very favourable terms through our website designer, Broadbiz Web Services Ltd.

 The Chamber is pro-active in supporting the community of Broadstairs and St. Peter's.

 Each year the town is decorated with hanging baskets and tubs, which is administered by the Town Council.
-The Chamber sponsors two flower tubs which are situated outside the Library and opposite the Copy Shop at St. Peter's.
+The Chamber sponsors two flower tubs which are situated outside the Library and opposite the Copy Shop at St. Peter's

 Our members display posters in their windows for events run by local organisations, and for the fundraising events for the Mayor's charities.